Welcome to our website!

 Controversial items

-Sometimes the subject matter of articles, or the opinions expressed therein, may be contentious or controversial; however, to achieve a full understanding of history and culture, we must be prepared to learn about ideas and events which we may disagree with or which may make us feel uncomfortable.
-It is hoped that users of this site will have a high enough level of emotional maturity and intellectual open-mindedness as to be able to peruse articles of all types, including any containing subject matter which they may disagree with (no matter whether such disagreement is slight or vehement).
+Sometimes the subject matter of articles (or items, such as artistic images), or the opinions expressed therein, may be contentious or controversial; however, to achieve a full understanding of a society’s history and culture, we must be prepared to learn about ideas, events, and productions which we may disagree with, which may make us feel uncomfortable, or which we may consider to be offensive (including subject matter which may be considered blasphemous, racist, rude, or sexist).
+It is hoped that users of this site will have a high enough level of emotional maturity and intellectual open-mindedness as to be able to peruse articles and items of all types, including any containing subject matter which they may disagree with (no matter whether such disagreement is slight, moderate, or vehement).

-Historical texts help us to understand the ideas, mindsets, and cultural outlooks of earlier generations (or parts thereof).
-History cannot be properly studied or fully appreciated if texts are censored; therefore, texts reproduced on the IAC site are not censored.
-However, some articles reproduced on this site were already censored in the original item; for example, the usage of dashes in the place of swear words.
+Historical texts and items help us to understand the ideas, mindsets, and cultural outlooks of earlier generations (or sections thereof).
+History cannot be properly studied or fully appreciated if source materials and texts are censored; therefore, texts and images reproduced on the IAC site are not censored.
+However, it should be noted that some articles reproduced on this site were already censored in their original form (for example, the usage of dashes in the place of swear words).

-On the subject of censorship, with regards to modern commentary (such as comments contributed by users of this site), we reserve the right to censor or remove any commentary which is regarded as swearing, bad language, bullying, inappropriate, nasty, or trolling (much of which may be a subjective judgment).
-However, some poor or untoward language may be left as is depending on the circumstances (which is a judgment call); for example, a poem such as “The Bastard from the Bush”, which contains swearing, can be expected to have a commentary which may include swearing in a discussion of that poem, or poetry like it.
+On the subject of censorship, with regards to modern commentary (such as comments contributed by users of this site), we reserve the right to censor or remove any commentary which is regarded as bullying, attacking other users, inappropriate, swearing, nasty, or trolling (much of which may be a subjective judgment).
+However, some poor or untoward language may be left as is depending on the circumstances (which is a judgment call); for example, a poem such as “The Bastard from the Bush”, which contains swearing, can be expected to have a commentary which may include swearing in the discussion of that poem or of poetry of a similar nature or style.

 Sources